 determined eligible immediately after receipt of benefits is verified unless there is a question about the customer's ability to achieve an employment outcome.

+Recipients of SSI/SSDI benefits must also provide proof of identity and current, unexpired authorization for employment prior to determination of eligibility for VR services.
+See B-204-2: Customer Identification and Authorization for Employment for more information.

-A copy of the documentation used to verify SSI or SSDI benefits must be filed in the customer's paper case file.
+A copy of the documentation used to verify SSI or SSDI benefits, proof of identity, and authorization for employment must be filed in the customer's paper case file.

 The VR counselor documents the determination of eligibility in a case note in RHW.
 See D-302-2: Required ReHabWorks Case Notes for more information.